Chapter 10 : Recovery, Rebellion, and Renaissance

 “Wow,” she thought.
 “Dra-Malfoy has a sense of humor.
 He seems almost human when he laughs.
 No, he is human, when he laughs he just becomes more likeable.
 I can’t believe I just thought that: Malfoy?
 Likeable?
 I must have hit my head hard.”

-She was almost there.
+Her body was weaker than she thought after all, but she was almost there after nearly twenty minutes.
 “A little farther, just a little farther,” she told herself repeatedly as she crawled up the final staircase.
 Exhausted, she laid down at the top of the stairs.
 “Just a quick rest.
 I’ll just…just…” Sighing, she gave up her struggle, closed her eyes, and allowed her weak body to collapse completely, sending her back into darkness.

 “Hermione.
 Hermione!
 Where are you?
 HERMIONE!”
 Voices called her name and still she didn’t stir.